Akmal1285/python-notes/README.md

 *They are immutable, meaning they cannot be changed after creation.*

 **Key Characteristics**

--Immutable: You cannot add, remove, or change items once defined.
+- Immutable: You cannot add, remove, or change items once defined.

--**Ordered**: Items have a defined order that will not change.
+- **Ordered**: Items have a defined order that will not change.

--**Faster**: Tuples are more memory-efficient and faster than lists.
+- **Faster**: Tuples are more memory-efficient and faster than lists.

--**Data Protection**: Ideal for constants or data that should not be accidentally modified.
+- **Data Protection**: Ideal for constants or data that should not be accidentally modified.

 Example
 ```python